iharhl/gaggia-pid-mod/README.md

 dedicated timer peripherals.
 Therefore, the PWM logic was implemented via GPIO actions.
 Check details here - [pwm.cpp](src/pwm.cpp)

-An interesting consideration here is how much power is delivered to the heating element during each PWM period.
+> An interesting consideration here is how much power is delivered to the heating element during each PWM period.
 Here's what I mean: suppose the PID controller outputs a 10% duty cycle.
 Depending on the length of the PWM period, this 10% can represent different chunks of time — for example, 0.11 sec.
+>

-In the EU, the AC mains frequency is 50 Hz, meaning each full AC cycle lasts 20 ms. However, 0.11 sec is not an even multiple of the AC period (0.11 ÷ 0.02 = 5.5 cycles), so the PWM period slices through the AC waveform at arbitrary points.
+> In the EU, the AC mains frequency is 50 Hz, meaning each full AC cycle lasts 20 ms. However, 0.11 sec is not an even multiple of the AC period (0.11 ÷ 0.02 = 5.5 cycles), so the PWM period slices through the AC waveform at arbitrary points.
 As a result, depending on exactly where in the AC cycle the PWM turns on or off, the average power delivered can fluctuate between periods.
+>

-To achieve more consistent power delivery, it is desirable to align the PWM period so that it is an integer multiple of the AC cycle period — for example, setting the PWM period to 2 seconds (100 full AC cycles).
+> To achieve more consistent power delivery, it is desirable to align the PWM period so that it is an integer multiple of the AC cycle period — for example, setting the PWM period to 2 seconds (100 full AC cycles).
 This way, for any given duty cycle, the on-time will always correspond to a whole number of complete AC periods, rather than cutting through the AC waveform at arbitrary points.
 As a result, the average power delivered becomes more predictable and stable.

-At the end of the day, it is not a crucial detail for this system in my opinion, just an interesting topic to think about.
+>
+> Of course, there are some caveats here, and the topic can get quite technical — including issues like the non-ideal nature of mains frequency, inrush current when switching at AC peaks, and other electrical nuances.
+That said, these details are not critical for this particular system in my opinion, especially since the SSR I chose features zero-crossing control.
+Still, it's an interesting topic to explore.

 ### Error handler